Before Roe ruling, out-of-state abortions in WA hit decade high in 2021

 The greatest increases in abortions were recorded outside the Seattle area, particularly in the eastern counties of Whitman and Benton where abortion rates doubled and tripled in 2021, respectively, compared with the previous year.

 Each of these counties have one publicly funded abortion clinic and are located near rural eastern counties that do not have access to a publicly funded facility.
-In Spokane, where conservative outfits are known to protest outside the local Planned Parenthood, the abortion rate increased by nearly 50%.
+In Spokane, where conservative groups are known to protest outside the local Planned Parenthood, the abortion rate increased by nearly 50%.

 Meanwhile, the South Puget Sound and peninsula counties of Mason, Thurston and Grays Harbor recorded significant drops in abortions in 2021.
 Clallam, Snohomish and Pierce counties, with one or more publicly funded abortion clinics, also recorded declines.